-Our adult dogs need to sleep on average 16 hours a day, depending on breeds and individuals.
+Our adult dogs need to sleep an average of 16 hours a day, depending on the breed and individual.
 A puppy may need up to 20 hours of sleep.

-If, generally speaking, a dog needs an average of 16 hours of sleep, he will need more rest/sleep if he participated in an exceptional activity.
-The brain and the body of our dog require a longer recovery time, as do ours when we go on a full day excursion if this is not our habit.
-Depending on the individual (age, health, …), his habits and his training, our companion will need a longer recovery time.
+While as a general rule, a dog needs an average of 16 hours of sleep, he will need more rest if he has participated in an exceptional activity.
+Our dog’s brain and body require a longer recovery time, as do ours when we go on a full day excursion if this is not our habit.
+Depending on the individual (age, state of health,…), his habits and his training for certain activities, our companion needs a longer recovery time.

 - Doing nothing is an activity;

 - An exceptional activity leads to an exceptional sleep period;

 - Every individual has his own optimal recovery time.